 Watch Out For Low Blood Sugar

-- Feeling hungry
+• Feeling hungry

-- Trembling or shaking
+• Trembling or shaking

-- Sudden sweating
+• Sudden sweating

-- Tiredness and dizziness
+• Tiredness and dizziness

-And, as your blood sugar drops further, you might experience blurred vision, heightened pulse and palpitations, paleness and tingling lips.
+As your blood sugar drops further, you might experience blurred vision, heightened pulse and palpitations, paleness and tingling lips.
 Going too long without balancing your blood sugar may lead to confusion and you might even lose consciousness.

 If you start experiencing any of these symptoms, break your fast and eat something to help balance your blood sugar.
 This is especially important if you have any other health conditions.

 As the fourth pillar of Islam, fasting in Ramadan is a time of reflection, forgiveness, spiritual discipline and empathising with the less fortunate.
-So remember, when it comes to fasting, there are some exceptions to the rule if it will cause harm.
+So remember, when fasting, there are some exceptions to the rule if it will cause harm.
 For example, you don’t have to fast if you have long-term medical conditions like diabetes.

 It’s important to stay safe and healthy on GLP-1s during Ramadan and assess your risks of side effects.
 Consult a healthcare professional if you have any doubts or concerns about using your medication at this time.
 If you’re a patient with us, contact our clinical team, who will help you decide what’s best for you.